 5 Point Checklist to Spot a Bear Market

-- Has the market index broken down through it’s short and medium term up-trend support lines?
+- Has the market index broken down through its short and medium-term up-trend support lines?

-- Has the market moved into a short-term & medium term down-trend?
+- Has the market moved into a short-term & medium-term down-trend?

 - Is the market moving down on increased volume?

-If your answer to all of these questions is YES, then it might be time to consider moving your holdings into cash.
+If your answer to all of these questions is YES, it might be time to consider moving your holdings into cash.

 This will help you preserve your capital for a later day when the market begins to move upward again.

-1 Easy Way To Profit From A Bear Market
+An Easy Way To Profit From A Bear Market

 There are many strategies one can use: